nineteendo/yt-editor-public/README.md

 - Set `"videoNumber"` to `{videoNumber}`
 - Set `"skipped"` to `false`
+- Set `"videoId"` to a new/existing video id
 - Set `"title"` to `"{artist} - {name} - but it's colored braille"`
 - Add lyrics/translations, timestamps and relevant links to `"descriptionLines"`
 - Set `"thumbnailName"` to `"ascii"`